rickrodness/cse110-sp24-group18/admin/meetings/042824-sprint-1-review.md

 ## Notes On What To Do Next Time
 - Use whiteboard more to draw up ideas, planning, and research.
-- Utilize the Github tools more efficiently.
+- Utilize the Github tools more efficiently, especially issues so we know what to do beforehand and branching so there's no merge conflicts.
 - Plant to split the works better between components of the product.
 - Use branching systems of Github more.
 Like discussed with the TA before, we should have one branch for each member.
 This is to keep the branches ahead.
 - Write on the documentations while doing the codes.